-During World War I the lives of 2,050,00 German soldiers were lost and, following the Armistice on 11th November 1918, a day of remembrance for their lives, and solidarity with the families they had left behind, was begun in 1919 by groups who cared for the war graves and who named it Volkstrauertag.
+During World War I the lives of 2,050,00 German soldiers were lost, and following the Armistice on 11th November 1918 plans for a day of remembrance for their lives, and solidarity with the families they had left behind, were initiated in 1919 by groups who cared for the war graves and who named it Volkstrauertag.

 As the Catholic Church already celebrated All Souls Day on November 2nd as their day for remembering the dead, and the Protestant Church Totensonntag, Sunday of the Dead, also known as Eternity Sunday, Ewigkeitsonntag, on the Sunday before Advent, it was decided Volkstrauertag should be held on the second Sunday of Lent, in either February or March, depending on where it fell that year.

 As this was during Passiontide it met the approval of both church communities.

 But in 1934 "People's Day of Mourning" was renamed Heldengedenktag, basically "Heroes Remembrance Day", by the Nazis under the Reich's Minister of Propaganda Joseph Goebbels, and turned from a day of mourning and solidarity to one of celebration.
 It continued to be held in this form until a few weeks before the end of WWII in 1945.

 Reintroduced to Germany on a national level in 1950, and reverting to its original description of Volkstrauertag, it was observed as it had been; remembering Germans who had fallen and their families.